Scottsdale Birth Injury Attorney

 Representation for Families Who Have Suffered a Birth Injury Incident

 Too often tragedy converts what should have been the most joyous day of parents’ lives—the birth of a newborn—into a life-altering change for parents and children.
 Medical malpractice by hospitals, doctors, nurses, and other health-care providers can mean that your child will never hear your voice, see your face, or feel your hand.
 A birth injury can mean that a child never marries, never holds a full-time job, and never leads a normal life.

 When medical negligence changes everything, you need the help of an experienced Scottsdale birth injury attorney who aggressively fights to hold negligent providers and others responsible for the harm they cause.
-At the Arizona injury firm of Amar Esq.
+At Amar Esq.
 PLLC, our legal team understands the complexities of birth injury and medical malpractice cases.
 We work with respected physicians to understand what mistakes were made and to learn your child’s diagnosis and prognosis.
 Our firm fights to understand the full range of your child’s medical needs and expenses, the child’s physical pain, and the long-term emotional suffering your son or daughter will endure.

 Birth Injuries Arising From Medical Malpractice